fbpx

 Disadvantages of Cost-Plus Contracts

-Can cause issues with cost records: It’s essential you trust your builder and they keep records of all their spending.
+Can cause issues with cost records: It’s essential you trust your builder and that they keep records of all their spending.
 If records aren’t kept well, there can be issues with paying for materials and accounting for all your money.

 Issues with contractors: Builders need to be able to purchase materials before invoicing this back to the homeowner.
 If a building company is in financial trouble, this is going to cause problems.